-The world becoming a global village, the businesses achieving success, societies being productive, people living happily is all possible because of the phenomenon of connection.
-If people stop connecting with others whether it’s on personal or professional level, then life as we know it would cease to exist.
+The world becoming a global village, the businesses achieving success, societies being productive, people living happily are all possible because of the phenomenon of connection.
+If people stop connecting with others whether it’s on a personal or professional level, then life as we know it would cease to exist.
 Therefore, having a connection and making it stronger is what life is all about.

-People who don’t have connection are the ones we see failing in life.
+People who don’t have a connection are the ones we see failing in life.
 People who don’t connect lag behind others in social and professional regards.
-Therefore, it is imperative that one understands the reason behind the failure to connect, so that it could be resolved and one is able to enjoy a happy and successful life.
+Therefore, it is imperative that one understands the reason behind the failure to connect so that it could be resolved and one is able to enjoy a happy and successful life.

-To me the biggest reason why people don’t connect is vulnerability.
+To me the biggest reason why people don’t connect is a vulnerability.
 People consider vulnerability as a vice and try to refrain from it; as a result, they do not connect.
-To me vulnerability actually is a blessing in disguise.
+To me, vulnerability actually is a blessing in disguise.
 The lines below discuss why people hate being vulnerable and why being vulnerable is what pays off.

 Vulnerability- The Vice: